zmcghee/reelguide/README.md

 #### First time

-Once you have Git, Python, pip, and virtualenv, ``cd`` to a directory you can work in and clone the treeclimber repo. ``cd`` into the repo.
+Once you have Git, Python, pip, and virtualenv, ``cd`` to a directory you can work in and clone the reelguide repo. ``cd`` into the repo.

 First, create a secret.py file in the conf directory that contains a ``SECRET_KEY`` variable.